 Sometimes certain subjects are taught in a block to enable a depth of learning that is not possible in just one or two lessons.

-Children up to Year 5 are dismissed from the corridor/hall at the end of the day.
-Children in Year 6 are dismissed from the playground.
-We only allow Year 6 children to walk home by themselves if we have written parental permission.
+We only allow Year 6 pupils to walk home by themselves if we have written parental permission.

 Pupils will not be allowed to leave with unannounced adults, even if the child knows them.
 If someone different is picking up your child, you must phone the school office to let us know.